Provinces look to cleanse storerooms of expired hand sanitizer sent by Ottawa - Victoria News

 Provinces are awash with expired hand sanitizer that Ottawa sent during the height of the COVID-19 pandemic.

-The federal government spent $376 million on more than 20 million litres of hand sanitizer, which the Public Health Agency of Canada distributed throughout the pandemic.
+The federal government spent $376 million on more than 21 million litres of hand sanitizer, which the Public Health Agency of Canada distributed throughout the pandemic.
+More than eight million litresweredistributed to provinces and territories, the agency said in an email Wednesday.

 But now, most provinces have excess expired sanitizer and getting rid of it through disposal or repurposing comes with a hefty cost.

-An email from the Saskatchewan Health Authority, which recently issued a public tender to dispose of the sanitizer, said the department appreciated the shipment from the Public Health Agency of Canada.
+An email from the Saskatchewan Health Authority, which recently issued a public tender to dispose of the sanitizer, said it appreciated the shipment from the Public Health Agency of Canada.

 However, authority spokesperson James Winkel said it was able to source a more effective sanitizer supply on its own.